david-millett/minecreeper/README.md

 At this stage in development, I relied on `console.log()` and `console.dir()` a lot to see what was happening behind the scenes and ensure everything was working as intended.

-The next step was to make sure all the information about skeleton locations and numbers was hidden by default.
-This would allow me to get started on adding the left click functionality of my `handleClick()` function.
+### Step 2 - Handle click

+The main way players interact with the game is through clicking on squares, for which I created a `handleClick()` function.
 One of the most important aspects of this function is to 'reveal' the cell that the player clicks on.
-I implemented this by making it so that clicking changed the `revealed` element within the cell's object to become `true`.
+I implemented this by making it so that clicking changed the `revealed` element within the cell's object to become `true` and sets the `innerHTML` to its `skeleCount`.

 A key aspect of minesweeper is its 'flooding' mechanism.
 This means that when a cell with no adjacent skeletons (or mines) is pressed, all the nearby cells are automatically revealed.

-I had to research and implement recursion for my game to handle this.
+I had to research and implement recursion for my game to handle this:

 ```JavaScript
 const revealCell = (idx) => {